olin/studentgovernment/student_government_bylaws.md

 operational committees, the Council will begin the appointment process.
-In the appointment process, the Council will notify the Student Body of openings on committees and the position’s description, and students will be allowed at least six days to volunteer.
+In the appointment process, the Council will notify the Student Body of openings on committees and the position’s description, and students will be allowed at least three days to volunteer.
 At a meeting following the volunteering period, the Council will discuss the candidates and appoint students to the committees by excellence voting.